AndreaEsposit/bachelors-thesis/README.md

-# Bachelor's Thesis: WebAssembly for systemprogramming #
+# WebAssembly for systemprogramming #
 ## Evaluation of WebAssembly as compile targetand runtime for distributed or networkedsystems ##
 Practice projects